Originally published in September 2019 and updated June 12, 2020

 If you’re a frequent shopper of a specific store or group of stores, then a retail credit card can give you extra benefits for what you’ve been doing all along: remaining a loyal customer.
 Earning rewards points at a faster rate, exclusive discounts and freebies, private access to sales – they’re all great incentives for customers who know where they like to shop and see themselves continuing that habit for the future.

-Essentially, retail credit cards have a very narrow focus, and they’re a great resource for the niche group that they target.
-If you’re in the market for a store card, consider beforehand what your commitment is to that particular merchant, how often (and how much) you see yourself spending there, and your ability to efficiently pay off a balance.
-Like most other credit cards, there’s no concrete formula that determines whether a card is good; rather, you should calculate whether a card is good for you.
+Essentially, retail credit cards have a very narrow focus, and they’re an excellent resource for the niche group that they target.
+If you’re in the market for a store card, consider beforehand what your commitment is to that particular merchant, how often (and how much) you see yourself spending there, and your ability to pay off a balance efficiently.
+Like most other credit cards, there’s no concrete formula that determines whether a card is good; instead, you should calculate whether a card is right for you.